greenorbitspace/handbook/userguide/content/en/docs/get-started/docsy-as-module/from-dedicated-to-cells-technical-analysis_1_1.md

 ---
-aliases: /handbook/engineering/infrastructure/team/gitlab-dedicated/architecture/from-dedicated-to-cells-technical-analysis.html
+aliases:
+- /docs/from-dedicated-to-cells-technical-analysis_1_1/
-title: "From Dedicated to Cells: A Technical Analysis"
+title: 'From Dedicated to Cells: A Technical Analysis'
+weight: 2
+date: '2025-06-12'
+description: ''
+linkTitle: 'From Dedicated to Cells: A Technical Analysis'
+type: docs
 ---

 ## Introduction